isomerpages/nlb-biblioasia/_may-2012/Illustrating the Future: Southeast Asian Ceramic Special Exhibition Catalogues, 1970–2009.md

 title: "Illustrating the Future: Southeast Asian Ceramic Special Exhibition Catalogues, 1970–2009"
 permalink: /vol-8/issue-1/may-2012/southeast-asian-ceramic-exhibition/
-description: "Exhibition catalogues are important guidebooks for ceramic enthusiasts and researchers to understand Southeast Asian ceramics.
-Compared with words, images in exhibition catalogues can provide a visual representation and perceptual knowledge of the styles and forms of ceramics. "
+description: Exhibition catalogues are important guidebooks for ceramic enthusiasts and researchers to understand Southeast Asian ceramics.
+Compared with words, images in exhibition catalogues can provide a visual representation and perceptual knowledge of the styles and forms of ceramics.
 ---
 #### Exhibition catalogues are important guidebooks for ceramic enthusiasts and researchers to understand Southeast Asian ceramics.
 Compared with words, images in exhibition catalogues can provide a visual representation and perceptual knowledge of the styles and forms of ceramics.

 <img style="width:80%;" src="/images/Vol%208%20issue%201/Asian%20Ceramic/Brown%20Stoneware%20Jars.jpg">
- <div style="background-color: white;">The dark brown glazed stoneware jars were spread over a rather wide expanse exhibition area in Taipei County Yingge Ceramic Museum, Taiwan.</div>
+ <div style="background-color: white;">Dark brown glazed stoneware jars spread over a rather wide exhibition area in Taipei County Yingge Ceramic Museum, Taiwan.</div>

-Exhibition catalogues are also long-lasting records and sources of references on ceramic exhibits shown for specific purposes in museums so as to affect the audience in a predetermined direction.
+Exhibition catalogues are long-lasting records and sources of references on ceramic exhibits shown for specific purposes in museums so as to affect the audience in a predetermined direction.
 Therefore, it is one of the best tools for us to review the history of research into and future trends of Southeast Asian ceramic studies.

 “Southeast Asian ceramics” emerged as an independent analytical unit after World War II, when Southeast Asia became a region with clear political boundaries.
 The study of important long-term inter-regional cultural and technological interactions has suffered through the creation of modern political barriers.
 Chinese ceramic traditions are one of the major elements in the development of ceramic industries in Southeast Asia.
-The timeframe of this article begins with the ninth century, when Chinese trade ceramics were first imported into Southeast Asia, and ends in the sixteenth century, the period when Southeast Asian polities began to come under the political control of European empires.
+The timeframe of this article begins with the 9th century, when Chinese trade ceramics were first imported into Southeast Asia, and ends in the 16th century, the period when Southeast Asian polities began to come under the political control of European empires.

 This article traces the history of Southeast Asian ceramic special exhibition catalogues from the 1970s, a decade when most of the existing Southeast Asian ceramic societies were established in the region and many exhibition catalogues were published, to the re-emergence of such exhibitions in the late 2000s.[^1] Unlike permanent exhibitions, special exhibitions pay particular attention to a group of ceramic exhibits that are brought together for public display.
 They also offer the opportunity for viewers to observe and compare ceramics from different parts of Southeast Asia conveniently concentrated in one place for a limited period of time.
-They can also enhance the popularity and professional reputation of the museum by highlighting and promoting several new discoveries or important ceramic pieces.
+Additionally, they can enhance the popularity and professional reputation of the museum by highlighting and promoting several new discoveries or important ceramic pieces.
 Although permanent exhibitions represent long-term results based on the hard work done by museum staff over many years of collecting, preserving and researching, most of the exhibition catalogues depict short-term and temporary special exhibitions instead of permanent exhibitions in the museum.[^2] As Southeast Asian ceramic exhibition catalogues are the main publications for special exhibitions in museums, these form the main focus of this study.

 #### **Some Observations on the Exhibition Catalogue**